 Keizoku Apparel’s unique selling proposition is the concept of bringing the details of high fashion to streetwear at a very affordable price.
 I would even go as far as saying there are no designs, or very little out there, similar to what Keizoku Apparel has to offer.
 Keizoku Apparel is an attempt to tie couture with ready-to-wear in a fashionable and affordable manner, creating a garment like no other.

-To push the boundaries and limits of streetwear and fashion, and to be recognized as a contemporary design label renowned for it’s garments and concepts… To have its name up there with the biggest and best in the industry.
+To push the boundaries and limits of streetwear and fashion, and to be recognized as a contemporary design label renowned for its garments and design concepts… To have its name up there with the biggest and best in the industry.
+That’s my vision.